Half-Guinea-Press/Mad_Shenanigans/worldbuilding.md

 ####  Is this because of inborn ability, natural preferences, or legislation?
 ####  Does a magician’s magical ability or power change over time — e.g., growing stronger or weaker during puberty, or with increasing age?
 ####  Can a magician “use up” all of his/her magic, thus ceasing to be a magician?
-####  If this happens, what does the ex#### magician do — die, retire, take up teaching, go into a second career, start a freelance consulting business?
+####  If this happens, what does the ex- magician do — die, retire, take up teaching, go into a second career, start a freelance consulting business?
 ####  Can the ability to do magic be lost?
 ####  If so, how — overdoing it, “burning out,” brain damage due to fever or a blow, etc.?
 ####  Can the ability to work magic be taken away?
 ####  If so, how and by whom?
 (Traditional example: certain spells that can only be worked by virgins; raping such a witch robbed her of her powers.)
 ### Wizards
-####  Does practicing magic have any detrimental effect on the magician (such as becoming addictive, fomenting insanity, or shortening life#### span)?
+####  Does practicing magic have any detrimental effect on the magician (such as becoming addictive, fomenting insanity, or shortening life- span)?
 ####  If so, is there any way to prevent these effects?
 ####  Are the effects inevitable to all magicians, or do they affect only those with some sort of predisposition?
 ####  Do they progress at the same rate in everyone?